 Alison Johns is the chief executive of Advance HE.
 She was previously the chief executive of the Leadership Foundation.

-The Board currently consists of nine members, including Nigel Carrington, who is chair of the board.
-One Board member was nominated by each of the legacy three agency Boards.
+The board currently consists of nine members, including Nigel Carrington, who is chair of the board.
+One board member was nominated by each of the three legacy agency boards.
 UUK and GuildHE nominated a board member each.
-An open recruitment process was then undertaken, from which four Board members were recruited.
-A further recruitment process is commencing to ensure the Board has the right collective skills and experience.
+An open recruitment process was then undertaken, from which four more members were recruited.
+A further recruitment process is currently underway to ensure the board has the right collective skills and experience.

 Current work, consultation and continuity

 During 2018-19 we will deliver a transitional range of products and services.
 There will be a further consultation later this year to determine our integrated membership model and offer for the academic year 2019-20.

 An independent consultation agency has undertaken one-to-one qualitative interviews with a cross-section of vice-chancellors representative of the widest extent of the members of the three organisations.

 The consultation is an iterative process, ensuring the insight from each stage feeds into the development of the next stage.
 It includes a quantitative survey that will be open to a wide range of stakeholders.